Top of the Form (quiz show): Radio

 Joan Clark had produced a weekly radio quiz from 1945 called Quiz Team, with two teams of four, with question master Roy Rich.
 On Sunday 23 May 1948, this transformed into Ask Me, Another! on the Home Service, with teams of four, with question master Lionel Gamlin.
 Via What Do You Know from 2 August 1953, this became Brain of Britain in 1967.

 The programme was largely invented by Joan Clark; she had mostly worked as a reporter on In Town Tonight.
 When aged 41, she married 47 year old John Peter Wynn, at Caxton Hall Register Office on Tuesday 22 December 1953.
 Wynn was half-Welsh and half-Danish, could speak seven languages.
 He would fly each week to Munich or Lausanne for competitions.

+John Wynn had worked on Monday Night at Eight on the Puzzle Corner section.
+He invented the Inspector Hornleigh series, and devised the whole Brain of Britain set of programmes; Top of the Form was the junior version of these.
+Ask Me Another was later transferred from radio to BBC TV from Monday 9 June 1958, presented by Franklin Engelmann until September 1963.
+John Wynn wrote the questions for Brain of Britain until the early 1970s, when he retired to Ireland, and died on 20 April 1978.
+Ian Gillies took over.

 The May 1948 radio series began as a knock-out competition for London schools only, where the winning team that of each transmission would appear in the next week's edition.

 The radio national competition (but for boys' schools only) began on Sunday 3 October 1948 at 7.30pm on the Light Programme, with London against Birmingham, and with question master Lionel Gamlin, which was won by Owen's School of Islington, who were later beaten by Liverpool Collegiate School in the second round.